Griffin Reames, Principal

 As Chief Operating Officer at the University of Michigan Kidney Epidemiology and Cost Center (KECC), Griffin leads the administration of sixty staff within the functional areas of business operations, information technology, data management and programming, analysis, and project management.
 KECC is an interdisciplinary research center located at the University of Michigan’s School of Public Health that carries out research in epidemiology, public policy, economics, outcomes research relating to End-Stage Renal Disease (ESRD), chronic kidney disease, kidney dialysis, and organ transplantation, with approximately $11M in annual research and contract awards.

 From 2009-2011, Griffin worked as a strategic business analyst and lead project manager for National Grid, one of the largest utilities in the U.S. and U.K. As the lead project manager for new technology development throughout U.S. operations, she managed 6-10 projects at any given time, including multi-million-dollar cross-functional projects for current and potential technologies.
 From 2003-2008 Griffin worked for the Ann Arbor Observer, Ann Arbor’s popular monthly magazine.
 As production manager, she supervised creative development and information flow from the editorial, advertising, and design departments, taking the magazine to final print and web production.

 Griffin has an MBA from the University of Michigan Ross School of Business (2008-2010), a BA in English Literature and Psychology from the University of Michigan School of Literature, Science, and Arts (1994-1998), and an Associate Degree in Photographic Technology from Washtenaw Community College (1999-2001).
-Griffin is a Certified Professional Co-Active Coach (CPCC), the most rigorous and respected coach training and certification in the industry, trained by the Co-Active Training Institute (2019).
+Griffin is a Certified Professional Co-Active Coach (CPCC), trained by the Co-Active Training Institute, the most rigorous and respected coach training and certification in the industry (2019).
 She is also a credentialed Associate Certified Coach (ACC) and member of the International Coaching Federation.